reidbarber/webmarker/README.md

 WebMarker adds visual markings with labels to elements on a web page.
 This can be used to improve visual grounding abilities of vision-language models such as GPT-4V, Claude 3, and Google Gemini 1.5.

-The `mark()` function will add markings for all interactive elements on a web page, and return a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) of the elements.
-The returned Map's keys are the mark labels, and the values are an object with the element (`element`) and marking element (`markElement`).
+The `mark()` function will add markings for all interactive elements on a web page, and return a Map of the marked elements.
+The returned Map's keys are the mark labels, and the values are an object with the element (`element`), mark element (`markElement`), and mask element (`markElement`).

 ## Usage